ServiceWeaver/weaver/website/docs.md

 ## Listeners

-Recall from the [Getting Started](#getting-started) section that you can call the `Listener` method to get a network listener.
+Recall from the [Step by Step Tutorial](#step-by-step-tutorial) section that you can call the `Listener` method to get a network listener.

 ```go
 opts := weaver.ListenerOptions{LocalAddress: "localhost:12345"}